· Tutorials · 10 min read

 sudo iptables -A INPUT -p tcp --dport 25565 -j ACCEPT

-Now, I need to open the Oracle Subnet firewall, which is done on the site.
+Now, I needed to open the Oracle Subnet firewall, which I did on the site.

-Then, I’ll click on my Virtual Cloud Network for the VM.
-I called mine “minecraft-paper-docker-vcn.”
+Then, I clicked on my Virtual Cloud Network for the VM.
+I had called mine “minecraft-paper-docker-vcn.”

-In there, I’ll click on my subnet.
-I called mine “minecraft-paper-docker-subnet.”
+In there, I clicked on my subnet.
+I had called mine “minecraft-paper-docker-subnet.”

-Now, let’s click on the only security list there.
+Now, I clicked on the only security list there.
 Mine was called “Default Security List for minecraft-paper-docker-vcn.”

-Now, I’ll repeat the process, but this time, in addition to setting “Source CIDR” and “Destination Port Range,” but I’ll set “IP Protocol” to “TCP.”
+Now, I repeated the process, but this time, in addition to setting “Source CIDR” and “Destination Port Range,” I set “IP Protocol” to “TCP.”

-Now, I’ve successfully opened port 25565 on TCP and UDP in the Oracle Subnet.
+Now, I had successfully opened port 25565 on TCP and UDP in the Oracle Subnet.

 Testing the Minecraft Server with My Player

-Now, let’s test run my server once more, but this time, I’ll try to join the server as a player.
-I’ll remember to run this command again:
+Now, I test ran my server once more, but this time, I tried to join the server as a player.
+I ran this command again:

 Bash

-I use my VM’s public IPv4 address in Minecraft
+I used my VM’s public IPv4 address in Minecraft.

 I did it!
 I could technically start sharing my IP with my friends and start playing now.
-However, there is one more thing to save me some grief.
-The server is only up as long as my terminal is up.
+However, there was one more thing to save me some grief.
+The server was only up as long as my terminal was up.

-To fix that, I want to add “-d” to my start command:
+To fix that, I added “-d” to my start command:

 Bash

-This still boots the server but runs it in the background.
+This still boots the server but runs it in the background, which is what I wanted.

-If I want to check if my server is running, I could use this command:
+If I wanted to check if my server was running, I could use this command:

 Bash